 The Dew Duck Inn Bed & Breakfast is a lakeside Chilcotin style log home built by the owners several years ago.
-The Lodge offers two guest rooms on the upper floor complete with sitting room, TV, VCR, fireplace and private entrances.
-A cabin and a R.V. are also available.
-Breakfast is served in the private guest dining room with a panoramic view of Anahim Lake and the mountains.
-Other quality homecooked meals are available by request.
+Available accommodations include a fully serviced cottage and Lakeside Log sleeping cabin with a panoramic view of Anahim Lake and the mountains.

 From Anahim Lake there is access to three mountain ranges - Itcha Range, the Ilgachuz Range and the multi coloured Rainbow Range.
 The gravel portion of Hwy 20 begins just past the community of Anahim Lake and ends at the bottom of the "Hill" .

 The HILL through Heckman's pass in Tweedsmuir Provincial Park is known for it 18% grade into the Bella Coola Valley.
 Provincial authorities did not believe that a road should be built over the Coast Mountains.
 The locals then decided to build one themselves, with only two bulldozers ( working from opposite ends), supplies bought on credit, and a work force which often had only the promise of being paid.
 They finally ended Bella Coola's isolation in 1953 by completing the "Freedom Highway" up and out of the Bella Coola Valley to the Chilcotin Plateau.
 Heckman's Pass, the highest point on Hwy 20 (1524 meters) is the beginning of the 30 km descent on a narrow and winding gravel road into the valley.
 The hill consists of a 9km stretch of switchbacks with a grade of up to 18%.
 This is a safe travel road, but visitors should be aware of road conditions.